Wenxi9926/-Depression-Detection-using-Sentiment-Analysis/README.md

 ### 👥 Team

-This project was completed as part of the WQD7001 *Principles of Data Science* course by **Group 11**.
+This project was completed as part of the WQD7001 *Principles of Data Science* course by **Group 2** in 5th January 2025.

 ---